Planes, Trains and Automobiles: Home media

 In October 2022, Paramount announced a 4K Ultra HD Blu-ray release.
 The release includes 75 minutes of deleted and extended footage, much of which was thought to be lost but was rediscovered and cleaned up from the John Hughes archive.
 It was released in the U.S. on November 22, 2022.

 Remake

-In August 2020, a remake was reported in development, with Will Smith and Kevin Hart as the leads, and later Drew Barrymore and Adam Sandler.
+In August 2020, a remake was reported to be in development, with Will Smith and Kevin Hart as the leads.
+In February 2023, Hart confirmed that the writing was already underway.